Skip to main content

 Accounts: cash basis

 Sole traders and partnerships must prepare business accounts to show the income and expenses of the business for the period covered by the accounts.
-There are two ways to prepare business accounts- the cash basis which is designed to be a simpler way of preparing accounts, or the accruals basis.
+There are two ways to prepare business accounts- the cash basis which is designed to be a simpler way of preparing accounts, or traditional accounting (accruals basis).

 From the 2024/25 tax year, the rules for the cash basis changed as HMRC want to encourage more businesses to use it.
-The cash basis is now the default method for preparing accounts.
+The cash basis is now the default method for preparing accounts, but some businesses must use traditional accounting if they are not eligible to use the cash basis.

 2 wooden blocks with words written on them, one saying 'CASH' and the other 'BASIS' against a blue background.